paddytobias/research-software-management/PITCHME.md

 +++

 ### Writing your code
+- Where possible look for open source code to work from
-- If adapting code from someone else, don't!
-Write you're own and copy/paste the chunks you want |
+- However, if *adapting* code from someone else, *best not to* Write you're own and copy/paste the chunks you want |
 - Have a plan for your code before you start writing.
 What do you want the code to achieve? |
 - Draw your plans... before you write your code.
-What are your inputs and outputs? |
+Starting point: What are your inputs and outputs? |
-- Add comments to your code |
+- Add comments to your code as write |

 Note:
 * there are formal design architecutres you can follow (e.g., Unified Modeling Language), but you don't have to use/learn these.
 Just come up with a conceptual way to explain what you what your program.